Matbe34/lankir/docs/development/building.md

 ## Cross-Compilation

-Currently, PDF App only supports Linux x86_64.
+Currently, Lankir only supports Linux x86_64.
 Cross-compilation is complex due to CGO dependencies.

 ### Building for Different Architectures